 Likewise, if you keep your student ID handy, you’ll always have it so you can get those much-coveted discounts (or sometimes even free entry) on museums, historic spots and other popular attractions.

-7. Make the Right Friends
+7. Make the Right Friends for studying while traveling

-Before you begin traveling, make friends with the right people, namely, the international students.
+Before you begin studying while traveling, make friends with the right people, namely, the international students.
 Learn about their home countries and strike up a real bond.
 Not only can they tell you all about the places you want to visit, they could also help you get there more affordably, by inviting you to spend a week with them at their home over the holidays, or by just helping you arrange cheaper flights and stays through their local knowledge.

-8. Learn to Give Up Luxuries
+8. Studying while traveling needs to Learn to Give Up Luxuries

 While the backpackers and globetrotters on Instagram look like they’ve got it made, there are some behind-the-scenes things you should know — primarily that not everything is glitz and glam while you’re traveling on the road, especially as a young person.